Papierkorb/bindgen/README.md

 # How To

+When you have a Crystal project and want to bind to C, C++, or Qt libraries with the help of `bindgen`, do as follows:

-1. Add bindgen to your `shard.yml` as instructed above under Installation and run `shards`
+1. Add bindgen to your project's `shard.yml` as instructed above under "Installation" and then run `shards`
-2. Copy `lib/bindgen/assets/bindgen_helper.hpp` into your `ext/`
+2. Copy `lib/bindgen/assets/bindgen_helper.hpp` into your `ext/` subdirectory, creating it if missing
-3. Copy `lib/bindgen/TEMPLATE.yml` into `your_template.yml` and customize it for the library you want to bind to
+3. Copy `lib/bindgen/TEMPLATE.yml` into `your_template.yml` (adjust the name to your linking) and customize it for the library you want to bind to
 4. Run `lib/bindgen/tool.sh your_template.yml`.
-This will generate the bindings, by default in the `ext/` subdirectory
+This will generate the bindings, and by default place the outputs in the `ext/` subdirectory
 5. Develop your Crystal application as usual

-See `TEMPLATE.yml` for the complete configuration and customization documentation.
-(This documentation will soon be ported to a Markdown document as well.)

 **Note**: If you ship the output produced by bindgen along with your application, then `bindgen` will not be not required to compile it.
 In that case, you can move its entry in `shard.yml` from `dependencies` to `development_dependencies`.

+The `.yml` file that you copy from `TEMPLATE.yml` will contain the complete configuration template along with accompanying documentation embedded in the comments.
+If you prefer working with shorter files, you can simply remove all the comments.

 # Projects using bindgen